EventSaucePHP/EventSauce/docs/docs/installation.md

 There's also a RabbitMQ dispatcher available.
 This package is an extension to the php-amqplib/rabbitmq-bundle package.
 This is a Symfony specific package which offers a solid integration with the framework.
-This package provides an implementation of the `EventSauce\EventSourcing\Consumer` interface, binding it to the `OldSound\RabbitMqBundle\RabbitMq\ConsumerInterface` which ties into the bundle.
+This package provides an implementation of the `EventSauce\EventSourcing\MessageConsumer` interface, binding it to the `OldSound\RabbitMqBundle\RabbitMq\ConsumerInterface` which ties into the bundle.

 ```bash